Module Two – The Equine Limbs

 - High practical content with demonstrations and practical

-- Low student to horse ratio (1 between every 2-3 students)
+- Low student to dog ratio (1 between every 2-3 students)

 Your online lectures will cover the following topics:

 - Biomechanics with osteopathic integration of orthopaedic and pathological conditions.

 - Online assessment to test your knowledge and learning.